Alfaurkoset/.github/profile/README.md

 We wish to:
 1. Build a community where anyone can and have fun
 2. Create a business to support our community and servers
-3. provide public servers for different game titles
+3. Provide public servers for different game titles
 4. Provide free open-source hosting for new and experienced developers
-5. Provide Virtual servers for more experienced developers who wants to have more control over their host (with affordable prices)
+5. Provide Virtual servers for more experienced developers who want to have more control over their host (with affordable prices)

 Like we mentioned, these will not stay as our only goals.
 We will improve our skills as community admins, and have more ideas to support & imporve our community and other services.